-- Be an ambassador: Share student volunteering messages online with the hashtag #NSVW20.
+- Be an ambassador: Share student volunteering messages online.
 You could profile an inspiring student, create a video about your volunteer program, give a shout-out to available opportunities, or blog about the personal and professional benefits of volunteering.
-You may like to use our social media images and borders.

 - Host a workshop or panel: Arrange for inspiring speakers to talk to students about applying for volunteer positions, making an impact, learning from the experience, boosting employability, or exploring the current needs of the volunteering sector.
 You may like to invite your State or Territory’s Peak Volunteering Body to be involved.

 - Promote social justice: Facilitate important conversations that empower students to delve into the issues that face our world, such as climate change, combating racism, women’s advancement, or LGBTQIA+ rights.
 Offer avenues for how students can take action to advance these causes.

 - Encourage student led initiatives: Build the capacity of students to effectively manage student led initiatives that create change on and off campus.
 This could involve developing their volunteer management and leadership skills.

 - Bring students together formally: Recognise, honour and reward the achievements of student volunteers at a formal event, such as an awards ceremony.

 - Connect students with volunteer organisations: A volunteer expo, networking session, presentation, or information stand.
 Whether it’s a short pitch or an in-depth dive, help students to learn about the array of volunteer programs available to join.